Arènes de Metz

 The Palais omnisport Les Arènes, often abbreviated as Les Arènes, is an indoor sports arena in Metz, France.
-It is the home venue of the Metz Handball team and the Open de Moselle men's tennis tournament, part of the ATP Tour 250 series of the ATP Tour.
+It is the home venue of the Metz Handball team.
+It was also the home of the Open de Moselle tennis tournament, part of the ATP Tour 250 series of the ATP Tour until 2025.
 Currently the arena has a capacity of 4,500 seats.